boxybird/laravel-directus-api-wrapper/README.md

 # Laravel Directus API Wrapper

-A collection of Laravel facades to interact with Directus CMS (version 8)
+A collection of Laravel facades to interact with Directus CMS (version 8).

+## Disclaimer

+This package is brand new and not ready for production.

 ## Installation